 No burritos, just Chinese and Thai

-A Mexican comes to America and opens a Chinese and Thai restaurant.
-No, it’s not the start of a joke.
-It’s the story of Jose Cruz’s life.
+A Mexican comes to America and opens a Chinese and Thai restaurant No, it’s not the start of joke, it’s the story of Jose Cruz’s life.
 And yes, there’s even a priest involved.

 Which helps explain Cruz’s success.
 Fourteen years ago, he got his start in the restaurant business as a dishwasher.
 He worked his way up and became a cook, then a manager and last month, opened his own restaurant — Park City Chinese and Thai.

 "I really do feel like I’ve lived the American dream.
 I started from scratch," Cruz added.

 It’s a safe assumption that there were no family recipes that inspired Cruz to open an Asian restaurant.
 So how did he settle on the cuisine choice?

 "Six years ago, I started a restaurant delivery service.
 I knew a lot of people in the business and wanted to help them get their food into people’s homes.
 Over the last six years, one of the biggest requests I had from customers was Chinese and Thai food, and there weren’t a lot of affordable options, especially late at night.
 There was a need, so Rocio and I decided to open Park City Chinese and Thai to fill that void," he explained.

 And while business is booming at his new restaurant, Cruz understands the initial skepticism.
 "When I went to the city to apply for a business license, they asked if the name of my business was correct," he chuckled at the memory.
 "They figured I would be cooking burritos and tacos."